 Sildenafil is relatively cheap to produce, each tablet costing only a few pence to make.
 Pharmaceutical companies supplying sildenafil – since the patent of Viagra expired – now compete mainly on price and prices have come down dramatically.
 There is not much to choose in terms of wholesale price from one of the new producers of sildenafil to another, but compared with pre-patent expiry, prices have fallen a lot.
 The wholesale price is the price pharmacies pay.
 Patients pay a considerable mark-up, which varies from one pharmacy to another.
 Some online suppliers are much lower cost than others (compare prices of sildenafil).

-The original brand of sildenafil from Pfizer, Viagra, is still available, but at the same high price as before, despite its market share shrinking.
+The original brand of sildenafil Viagra (originally Pfizer, now marketed and sold by Upjohn in the UK) , is still available, but at the same high price as before, despite its market share shrinking.
 It remains popular only with men who can afford the original and who are reluctant to switch.
-Pfizer have also launched a generic sildenafil product as well.
+Pfizer also produced a generic sildenafil product, but this is now discontinued in the UK.

 Benefits of low cost treatment